-(1) The Initial Case Manager makes their first contact with the inmates that are new arrivals at the facility no later than three (3) working days after being assigned to their caseload.
-The purpose of the first contact with the inmate is to allow the inmate to ask questions, for the Case Manager to answer questions as well as to provide information that serves to orient the inmate and to inform the inmate of procedures to request an appointment with the Case Manager or other staff.
-In addition, the Initial Case Manager will discuss the results of the Offender

-Assessment Report with the inmate and will begin formulating the Plan based on the RNA tool results.
-If the RNA tool is not complete, Initial Case Manager will complete the RNA, discuss Offender Assessment Report with inmate and then begin formulating the Plan.

-- (2) Subsequent assigned Case Managers will make their first contact with the inmates that are new arrivals at the facility no later than three (3) working days after being assigned to their caseload. - (3) The assigned Case Manager meets with each of their assigned inmates as often as necessary to address the needs of the inmate, classification and program reviews. - (4) Mandatory contacts based on Service Priority Level (SPL):
+- (1) The Initial Case Manager makes their first contact with the offenders that are new arrivals at the facility no later than three (3) working days after being assigned to their caseload.
+Any time an offender transfers to a new facility, this rule of contact is in effect.
+The purpose of the first contact with the offender is to allow the offender to ask questions, for the Case Manager to answer questions as well as to provide information that serves to orient the offender and to inform the offender of procedures to request an appointment with the Case Manager or other staff.
+In addition, the Initial Case Manager will discuss the results of the Offender Assessment Report with the offender and will begin formulating the Plan based on the RNA tool results.
+If the RNA tool is not complete, Initial Case Manager will complete the RNA, discuss Offender Assessment Report with offender and then begin formulating the Plan. - (2) The assigned Case Manager meets with each of their assigned offenders as often as necessary to address the needs of the offender, classification and program reviews. - (3) Mandatory contacts based on SPL: - (a) SPL 1 & SPL2: not less than one (1) time every 60 days SPL 3: not less than one (1) time every 90 days SPL 4 & 5: not less than one (1) time every 120 days - (b) Note the specialized case management intervals below: Exceptional Student: not less than one (1) time every 30 days Developmentally Disabled: not less than one (1) time every 30 days Adults with Disability: not less than one (1) time every 60 days - (c) Nine (9) months from release, all offenders will be seen not less than one (1) time every calendar month for transition purposes. - (d) 90 Day CRV and PR3 offenders will be seen not less than one time every calendar month. - (e) Offenders without a SPL will be seen not less than one time every other calendar month. - (4) Offender contact is made for a variety of purposes to include, but not limited to implementing or updating the case management plan with OPUS documentation, coordinating the delivery of services, providing guidance and support, assisting in preparing for reentry, and monitoring the offender's progress. - (5) Each facility shall establish a system to notify an offender of a change in Case Manager assignment.
+The following procedures will be utilized:

-offenders

-- (a) SPL 1 & SPL2: not less than one (1) time every 60 days SPL 3: not less than one (1) time every 90 days SPL 4 & 5: not less than one (1) time every 120 days - (b) Nine (9) months from release, all inmates will be seen not less than one (1) time every calendar month for transition purposes. - (c) Note the specialized case management intervals below:

-Exceptional Student: not less than one (1) time every 30 days

-Developmentally Disabled: not less than one (1) time every 30 days months from release)

-Adults with Disability: not less than one (1) time every 60 days

-(Once every calendar month beginning 9

-- Not less than once every calendar month for 90 Day CRV and PR3 - (e) Inmates without a SPL will be seen not less than one time every other calendar month. - (5) Inmate contact is made for a variety of purposes to include, but not limited to implementing or updating the case management plan with OPUS documentation, coordinating the delivery of services, providing guidance and support, assisting in preparing for reentry, and monitoring the inmate's progress. - (6) Each facility shall establish a system to notify an inmate of a change in Case Manager assignment.
-The following procedures will be utilized: - (a) The inmate is notified by the newly assigned Case Manager through written communication that he/she is the new Case Manager and should be documented as an office contact in OPUS.
+(a) The offender is notified by the newly assigned Case Manager through written communication that he/she is the new Case Manager and should be documented as an office contact in OPUS.